flim-labs/spectroscopy-py/docs/v1.1/index.md

 The **bin width** value specifies the time interval, in microseconds (μs), used to divide the data acquisition into **chunks**.
 For each chunk, a theoretical **photon decay curve** is generated.
 The final graph represents the **cumulative** decay curves of each individual chunk.
 This approach provides a detailed representation of fluorescence over time, illustrating both the intensity and decay of photon signals.

-As an example, consider an acquisition time (_acquisition time_) of 10 seconds and a bin width of 10,000 microseconds (μs).
+As an example, consider an [acquisition time](#acquisition-time) of 10 seconds and a bin width of 10,000 microseconds (μs).
 This configuration results in the creation of 1000 chunks, each contributing to the overall decay curve displayed in the graph.

 This methodology allows users to analyze fluorescence data in a more granular manner, enabling the identification of specific signal characteristics and trends.